HiFiPhile/mj_pdf_reader/README.md

 * Fixed hiding the Buttons and Scroll Handle while the user is still interacting with them.
 * Fixed not being able to reset the zoom to a page-width level by double tapping
 * Fixed few common crashes.
-* Fixed no stopping auto scrolling when the user exit the Full Screen Mode.
+* Fixed not stopping auto scrolling when the user exit the Full Screen Mode.

 ## What is different from PDF Viewer Plus